sparkflows/sparkflows-docs/docs/operations/installing-mysql.rst

 Installing MySQL
 ================

-This document captures the details for installing MySQL on Centos7
+This document captures the details for installing MySQL on Centos7.
+Fire Insights by default runs with embedded H2 DB.
+Fire Insights can be configured wity MySQL.

 Steps for installing MySQL on Centos7
 --------------------------------------